-Does Breast Reduction Hurt?
+Does Reduction Surgery Hurt?

 Pain varies from patient to patient.
 However, all invasive surgery has some level of pain associated with it, regardless of whether they are general or plastic surgery procedures.
 Dr Rubinstein will use a range of methods to help reduce or limit patient discomfort including general anaesthetic, numbing anaesthetic, and pain blocks for post-surgical discomfort.

-Will My Breast Reduction Surgery Use Drains?
+Will My Reduction Surgery Use Drains?

 Drain-free surgery is the preferred approach of Dr Rubinstein to improve your comfort during post-op recovery and reduce infection risks at drain insertion sites.
 Some patients, however, will require drains, which will be removed as soon as possible.

-Breast Reduction Before and After Gallery
+See Our Real Patient Breast Reduction Before and After Gallery

-To view some of Dr Rubinstein’s previous breast reduction patients, please click the image below.
+To view some of Dr Rubinstein’s previous reduction patients, please click the image below.
 This will direct you to the breast augmentation before and after gallery.